RadleighSmith/VideoGamesQuiz/README.md

 ***

-Issue: The instructions button on the homepage was not triggering the event listener correctly.
-Instead, the entire div was causing the event to fire.

-Fix: To address this, I implemented a modification by directly targeting the button element using .children[0].
-This ensures that the event listener functions as intended, providing a smoother user experience.

-Outcome: With this fix in place, users can now click the instructions button without encountering any unexpected behavior, enhancing the overall usability of the application.

-***

 ### Future Features

 * Scoreboard: Share your results on a scoreboard to compete with friends, family and other users.